precice/precice.github.io/pages/community/precice-workshop-2024.md

 ### preCICE training course

 If you are new to preCICE, this is the perfect way to get started.
-February 13 is for you, offering only training (parts I-III).
-Even if you joined this course in previous years, don't miss the new part IV on February 16.
+September 24 is for you, offering only training (parts I-IV).
+Even if you joined this course in previous years, don't miss the new, community-contributed part V on September 25.

   <details class="workshop-event" id="courseI"><summary>preCICE Course I: Basics</summary>
   <p>Instructors: <a href="https://www.ipvs.uni-stuttgart.de/institute/team/Chourdakis/">Gerasimos Chourdakis</a>, <a href="https://www.simtech.uni-stuttgart.de/exc/people/Uekermann/">Benjamin Uekermann</a><br/>